sed-pro-inria/tools-training/1-vers/git.md

     git branch bar

-Without any argument, the **branch** command lists all the branches and marks the current one with an asterisk.
+Without any argument, the **branch** command lists all the branches and marks the current one with an asterisk (git status also displays the current branch).

     %%bash